ljz0/ljz0.github.io/index.md

 > We propose a randomization inference framework to analyze outcomes from two-sided market experiments.

+### [Auto-Doubly Robust Estimation of Causal Effects on a Network]([https://arxiv.org/pdf/2504.06215](https://arxiv.org/abs/2506.23332)) (with Dake Zhang and Eric J. Tchetgen Tchetgen)

+> We develop new methods for causal inference in observational studies on a single large network of interconnected units, addressing two key challenges: long-range dependence among units and the presence of general interference.

 ## Publications and Forthcoming Papers

 ### [Inference in Cluster Randomized Trials with Matched Pairs](https://www.sciencedirect.com/science/article/pii/S0304407624002185?dgcid=author) (with Yuehao Bai, Azeem Shaikh and Max Tabord-Meehan)